theohbrothers/Generate-DockerImageVariants/README.md

 )
 ```

-The template pass to generate `Dockerfile` proceeds as such:
+The template pass to generate the variant's build context `Dockerfile` proceeds as such:

 1. The file `/generate/templates/Dockerfile/alpine/Dockerfile.header.ps1` is processed

-2. Now the files `/generate/templates//Dockerfile/alpine/perl/perl.ps1` and `/generate/templates/Dockerfile/alpine/git/git.ps1` are processed in the left-to-right order.
+1. Now the files `/generate/templates/Dockerfile/alpine/curl/curl.ps1` and `/generate/templates/Dockerfile/alpine/git/git.ps1` are processed, in the left-to-right order as specified in the chain

-3. The file `/generate/templates//Dockerfile/alpine/Dockerfile.footer.ps1` is processed
+1. The file `/generate/templates/Dockerfile/alpine/Dockerfile.footer.ps1` is processed

-**Note: If a variant's `tag` consist of a word that matches the variant's `distro`, there will not be a component called `distro`.** For instance, in the above example, if the `tag` is `perl-git-alpine`, there will still only be two components `perl` and `git`. `alpine` will not be considered a component.
+**Note: If a variant's `tag` consist of a word that matches the variant's `distro`, there will not be a component called `distro`.** For instance, in the above example, if the `tag` is `curl-git-alpine`, there will still only be two components `curl` and `git`. `alpine` will not be considered a component.
 This will then allow variants to be tagged with the `distro` keyword without having to process a 'phantom' distro template file.

-Upon generation, **one** variant namely `perl-git` will have its build context generated in its corresponding folder, relative to the base of the project: `/variants/alpine/perl-git`
+The file `/variants/alpine/curl-git/Dockerfile` is generated along with the variant `curl-git` build context: `/variants/alpine/curl-git`

-See the `examples` folder of this module's repository for a real example.
+See the [`examples/basic-distro-component-chaining`](examples/basic-distro-component-chaining) folder for a real example.

 ### Generate multiple variants